-The Group will focus on its core strength in the distribution of tyres and wheels in South East Asia, as well as the markets covered by our joint-venture companies, namely Hong Kong, Macau and Indo-China.
+The Group will leverage on its established brand name and focus on its core strengths in the distribution of tyres and wheels in South East Asia, South Africa as well as the markets covered by our joint-venture companies, namely Hong Kong, Macau and Indo-China.

 We will continue to:

-- Drive organic topline growth via brand and product diversification. - Deliver timely response to market needs and trends. - Defend gross profit margin. - Contain operating costs and rationalise current assets.
+- Drive organic topline growth via brand and product diversification; - Deliver timely response to market needs and trends; - Defend gross profit margin; - Contain operating costs and rationalise current assets.